trite/tabeurator/README.md

 # Tabeurator

+## Resuming:

+still need to get the previous tab shortcut to work with it and doesn't yet capture when moving to a window without also changing tabs, which kind of messes with the goal of last tab meaning last tab viewed (focused)?

 ## TODO

 - [ ] Figure out better fuzzy search settings, there's lots to work with but just need to sit down and take the time